-The Bottom Line: Roger Lipton is uniquely equipped as an investor, analyst, investment banker and advisor.
+The Bottom Line: Roger Lipton is uniquely equipped as an investor, investment banker, board member and advisor, especially related to the restaurant, franchising, and retail industries.
 He has advised institutional investors, underwritten public offerings, counseled on merger transactions and served on Board(s) of Directors, public and private, and personally managed a successful investment partnership specializing in restaurants/retail.
 He has studied great success stories over the last 40 years, from McDonalds to Shake Shack.
 Even more important he has watched scores of companies stumble and sometimes fail.
 It is this insight that Roger brings to this website.
 His post, dated 9/30/15, called “VISIT THE GRAVEYARD…..” lists a long list (though only a sample) of companies that have come and gone over the length of Roger’s investment career.
-This platform is his way of maintaining a dialogue with other professionals in the field, improving his own investment results, at the same time enhancing capital returns for operators and investors alike.
+This platform is his way of maintaining a dialogue with other professionals in the field, improving his own investment results, and remaining well informed on industry issues.